bodaay/HuggingChatAllInOne/README.md

 I like HuggingChat UI, and their text generation infra structure, so wanted to build All in one docker file to run HuggingChat Frontend and Backend in one docker and on runpod.io and it should be fairly easily to run this single docker offline given the models already downloaded.

-The project built in a way that it can be easily kept up-to-date with latest changed on the original repos:
+The project built in a way that it can be easily kept up-to-date with latest changes on the original repos:
 * https://github.com/huggingface/text-generation-inference/
 * https://github.com/huggingface/chat-ui